Yuxisaurus: Discovery and naming

-Yuxisaurus was first named in a bioRxiv preprint released in late 2021, but was not considered valid, due to having not been validly published.
-The taxon was formally published shortly thereafter, in March 2022.
-The holotype of the taxon, CVEB 21701, represents a partial skeleton including parts of the skull, several vertebrae, elements of the limbs, and at least 120 osteoderms.
+The name "Yuxisaurus kopchicki" first appeared in a bioRxiv preprint released in late 2021.
+In March 2022, Xi Yao and colleagues formally described it as a new genus and species of early-diverging armored dinosaur.
+The holotype specimen, CVEB 21701, consists of a partial skeleton including parts of the skull, several vertebrae, partial limb bones, and at least 120 osteoderms.

-The generic name, "Yuxisaurus," combines a reference to the type locality in Yuxi, Yunnan Province, China, with the Greek "sauros," meaning "lizard."
-The specific name, "kopchicki," honors the biologist John J. Kopchick.
+The generic name, Yuxisaurus, combines a reference to the type locality in Yuxi, Yunnan Province, China, with the Greek "sauros", meaning "lizard."
+The specific name, kopchicki, honors the biologist John J. Kopchick.